tewhatuora/api-standards/docs/api-security/03-APIAuthentcationandAuthorisationBasics.md

 lifecycle, such as deprecation, or notification of an outage.
 It also enables the API provider to implement different service levels for different consumers.
-E.g. commercial customers might have a higher request limit per day than customers not paying for the use of the.
+E.g. commercial customers might have a higher request limit per day than customers not paying for the use of the API.

 Ensuring application developers register for use of the API also means they must sign up to terms and conditions that define how they might use